DecBayComp/TRamWAy/doc/inference.rst

 Distributed cells
 ^^^^^^^^^^^^^^^^^

-The :func:`~tramway.helper.inference.infer` function prepares the :class:`~tramway.tessellation.base.CellStats` partition (see the :ref:`tessellation` section) before the inference is run.
+The :func:`~tramway.helper.inference.infer` function prepares the :class:`~tramway.tessellation.base.Partition` (see the :ref:`tessellation` section) before the inference is run.

 Cells are represented by either :class:`~tramway.inference.base.Locations` or :class:`~tramway.inference.base.Translocations` objects.
-Both types of objects derivate from the :class:`~tramway.inference.base.Cell` class.
+Both types of objects derivate from the :class:`~tramway.inference.base.Cell`/:class:`~tramway.inference.base.FiniteElement` class.

-These cell objects are grouped together in a dict-like :class:`~tramway.inference.base.Distributed` object.
+These cell objects are grouped together in a dict-like :class:`~tramway.inference.base.FiniteElements` object.
-The :class:`~tramway.inference.base.Distributed` class controls how the cells and the associated (trans-)locations are passed to the inference algorithm.
+The :class:`~tramway.inference.base.FiniteElements` class controls how the cells and the associated (trans-)locations are passed to the inference algorithm.

 For example cells can be grouped in subsets of cells.
-In this case the top :class:`~tramway.inference.base.Distributed` object will contain other :class:`~tramway.inference.base.Distributed` objects that will in turn contain :class:`~tramway.inference.base.Cell` objects.
+In this case the top :class:`~tramway.inference.base.FiniteElements` object will contain other :class:`~tramway.inference.base.FiniteElements` objects that will in turn contain :class:`~tramway.inference.base.Cell` objects.

-The main routine of an inference plugin receives a :class:`~tramway.inference.base.Distributed` object and can:
+The main routine of an inference plugin receives a :class:`~tramway.inference.base.FiniteElements` object and can:

-* iterate over the contained cells (:class:`~tramway.inference.base.Distributed` features a dict-like interface),
+* iterate over the contained cells (:class:`~tramway.inference.base.FiniteElements` features a dict-like interface),
-* take benefit from the cell adjacency matrix (attribute :attr:`~tramway.inference.base.Distributed.adjacency`)
+* take benefit from the cell adjacency matrix (attribute :attr:`~tramway.inference.base.FiniteElements.adjacency`)
-* and other convenience calculations such as gradient components (method :meth:`~tramway.inference.base.Distributed.grad`) that can be summed (method :meth:`~tramway.inference.base.Distributed.grad_sum`).
+* and other convenience calculations such as gradient components (method :meth:`~tramway.inference.base.FiniteElements.grad`) that can be summed (method :meth:`~tramway.inference.base.FiniteElements.grad_sum`).

-The :meth:`~tramway.inference.base.Distributed.run` applies the inference routine on the defined subsets of cells.
+The :meth:`~tramway.inference.base.FiniteElements.run` applies the inference routine on the defined subsets of cells.
 It handles the multi-processing logic and combines the regional maps into a full map.
 The number of workers (or processes) can be set with the `worker_count` argument.